AndreiBalan98/SelfDevelopmentApp/docs/progress.md

 - The same product can be added to a recipe twice rather than being merged into one line.
 Harmless — the totals add up either way — and two additions of the same thing at different stages is a real way to write a recipe.
-- The unused-recipe screens (editing, adding and removing ingredients) were checked as logic against a local Postgres but were never *rendered* in a browser here, because that would have meant creating a recipe in the real database.
-The eaten-recipe screen was rendered against the real sample data.
-Andrei's phone test is the first look at the other half.
 - The products screen was only checked for the deletion messages, not re-tested end to end, when that fix went in.
 Nothing else in it was touched.